rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 ![friends-v1 response]({{ "/images/instagram/friends-v1-res.png" | absolute_url }})

 I need to inspect this further so I copy as cURL.
 In Mitmproxy you can copy the current network request with the `:export.clip curl @focus` command. cURL is not very useful and I'd like to make a Python script that just makes a call to this endpoint so I paste my clipboard into [curlconverter][curlconverter] to quickly get a Python script.
-(Note: I have hidden the values specific to my request)
+(Note: I have changed the `authorization`, `bereal-device-id`, and `bereal-user-id`)
 ![curlconveter.com]({{ "/images/instagram/curlconverter.png" | absolute_url }})

 I modify the script a little bit so I'm able to see the response.